royge/pgp/README.md

-# pgp
+# age
-A terraform provider for PGP
+A terraform provider for age